 The company had no net sales during the period.
-Other operating income largely relates to currency gains this quarter, just as for the rest of the year.
-No government aid for increased sick pay was received during the quarter, or for the period as a whole.
+Other operating income largely relates to currency gains this quarter, just as for full-year 2021.
+Government aid for increased sick pay in the amount of SEK 11 thousand (0) was received during the quarter.

-The operating loss for the fourth quarter of 2021 totaled SEK -22,649 thousand (-17,767).
-The operating loss for the period January to December was SEK -77,926 thousand (-71,579).
-The company continued to conduct its research activities at an intensive pace during the fourth quarter, with steady development.
-Research expenses accounted for 86.6 percent of operating expenses in the fourth quarter.
-In total for the period January to December, research expenses accounted for 85.0% of operating expenses.
+The operating loss during the first quarter of 2022 was SEK -12,666 thousand (-23,004).
+The company continued to conduct its research activities at an intensive pace during the first quarter, with steady development.
+Research expenses accounted for 79.8 percent of operating expenses in the first quarter of 2022.
 More information about research at AlzeCure can be found in the "Project Portfolio" and "Project Development" sections of this report.

-Administrative costs were somewhat higher this quarter and for the period as a whole, compared with the same periods the previous year.
-The company continues to focus on communication and business development and has also expanded internationally in 2021.
+Administrative costs were somewhat lower this quarter compared with the same period the previous year.
+The company plans to continue to focus on communication and business development and also began to expand internationally in 2021.

-The company had 12 employees on the closing date.
-The COVID-19 pandemic is still ongoing, and restrictions have been reintroduced.
+The company had 14 employees on the closing date.
+The Covid-19 pandemic is still ongoing, even though restrictions have been lifted.
 The company continues to take the necessary measures to protect its employees and limit any negative impact on the company's operations.
 The company's business has not been affected to any great extent by the pandemic thus far.

-Earnings per share, basic, totaled SEK -0.60 (-0.47) for the fourth quarter, and SEK -2.06 (-1.89) for the period January to December 2021.
+Earnings per share, basic, totaled SEK -0.33 (-0.61) for the first quarter, and SEK -2.06 (-1.89) for the period January to December 2021.